-Caffeine Paralyzes Fallopian Tubes
+Caffeine May Paralyze Fallopian Tubes

 In 2011 a study by researchers at the University of Nevada sought to establish exactly how caffeine interferes with fertility and discovered that caffeine has an adverse effect on the fallopian tubes of mice and probably women too.

 The egg/embryo must be transported through the tube within a very specific time window for it to arrive at the uterus when the lining is most receptive to implantation.
-If the fallopian tubes do not rhythmically move the egg and/or embryo along in perfect time conception may be stymied.
+If the fallopian tubes do not rhythmically move an egg and/or embryo along in perfect time conception may be stymied.

-If you want to achieve peak fertility you would be well advised to avoid caffeine containing beverages.
-Caffeine consumption is associated with miscarriage too so it is a good idea to avoid caffeine in pregnancy also.
+To achieve peak fertility may be wise to avoid caffeine containing beverages.
+Excessive caffeine consumption is associated with miscarriage too so it is a good idea to avoid caffeine in pregnancy also.